(Bedsores, Diabetic & Venous Leg Ulcers, Post-Op Wounds…)

 |Home Use||YES||NO / YES||YES||NO||YES||YES||NO||YES||NO||YES|

-NB: ANTISCAR Wound Healing Gels with cicatrization, antimicrobial, anti-inflammatory properties can be used for post-surgical wounds to promote fast healing with no infection and reduced scarring.
+NB: ANTISCAR Wound Healing Gels with mechanical cleaning (to reduce microbial load and topical inflammatory proteins) and hydrating properties, promote cicatrization and can be used for post-surgical wounds to promote fast healing with no infection and reduced scarring.